 4. How secure is the Physical Access to Servers where the EMR vendor keeps data

-Snowden got away with critical data, because he managed to obtain physical access to the Servers on which the data was kept.
+Snowden got away with critical data because he managed to obtain physical access to the Servers on which the data was kept.
 You should find out from your EMR Vendor, which portions of your data is kept within the reach of the Vendor’s employees, within the Vendor’s offices.
 The chain of security is only as strong as the weakest link.
-Ideally none of your data should be outside the perimeter of the Cloud Data Centers.
-And even there, your vendor should make reasonable endeavors to sign up with the Cloud Company the highest level of physical security that can be commercially purchased, to ensure even the employees of the Cloud Hosting company cannot access the EMR Vendor’s servers, which in turn guarantees the security and access of your Clinic Data kept on those servers.
+Ideally, none of your data should be outside the perimeter of the Cloud Data Centers.
+And even there, your vendor should make reasonable endeavours to sign up with the Cloud Company the highest level of physical security that can be commercially purchased, to ensure even the employees of the Cloud Hosting company cannot access the EMR Vendor’s servers, which in turn guarantees the security and access of your Clinic Data kept on those servers.

-5. Is your EMR vendor Cloud Based or Web-Based
+5. Is your EMR vendor Cloud-Based or Web-Based

 The architecture required to achieve a pure cloud solution is usually cleaner, limited and hence much simpler.
 You are assured of a current and relevant EMR in the process.